JaimeSilver/hedera-libSubmarine/README.md

 # Other use cases
 The model is useful for multiple applications, including Voting, Auctions, Close Bids, and Gambling Dapps.
-Please review the GitHub repository of libSubmarine (https://github.com/lorenzb/libsubmarine), since some of the Solidity contracts presented (ERC20 cover pruchases & ERC721 Auction ) could be extended for Hedera.
+Please review the GitHub repository of libSubmarine (https://github.com/lorenzb/libsubmarine), since some of the Solidity contracts presented (ERC20 cover purchases & ERC721 Auction ) could be extended for Hedera.

 -------------